EnginDemirbilek/NorthStarC2/README.md

 <br>
 NorthStar C2 Framework consists of two applications, a server-side GUI web application for managing sessions and a client-side stager to communicate with C2 server.

-## Contributors
-During the development process these guys spent their hours on this project: [Selçuk Demir](https://github.com/s3lcuk) and [Hasan Ekin Dumanoğulları](https://www.linkedin.com/in/hekindmn/).

 # Quick Installation

  `git clone https://github.com/EnginDemirbilek/NorthStarC2.git`